KingFlameThe1/info2180-lab5/README.md

 # info2180-lab5

-This is lab 5 for Nicholas Whitelocke
+This is lab 5 for Nicholas Whitelocke on PHP and MySQL